MaelAbgrall/HardwareforAI/README.md

 	lesser CPU (celeron, etc) < i3 / Ryzen 3 < i5 / Ryzen 5 < i7 / Ryzen 7 < i9 / Threadripper

-Intel Xeon and AMD Athlon are special kind of CPU, usually not affordable and reserved for datacenters (lot of core, but not very fast)
+Intel Xeon and AMD Athlon/Epyc are special kind of CPU, usually not affordable and reserved for datacenters (lot of core, but not very fast)

 #### PCIE Lanes
 the number of pcie lanes.
 Usually CPU (5 & 7 series) will come with 16 lanes. pcie lanes are the communication pipes between the CPU and the GPU.
 A GPU will take maximum 16 lanes, and (for CUDA based application) minimum 8 lanes.

 Having only 16 lanes, those GPU need to divide them between the two GPU if you have two.
-This mean a 10% decrease in performance. **It is not an issue**.
+This mean a 10% decrease in performance. **It is not an issue, and I believe that the next PCIE generation will enhance this**.

 If you need to plug more GPU, you need more lanes.
 Be careful though, splitting lanes is not even (for example the i7 X series have 28 lanes.
 However it is split in 16x 8x 4x, so you won't be able to put a third GPU) Usually the only CPUs allowing enough lanes for 3+ GPUs are i9 / Threadripper.
 However it is nearly twice the price of an i7 and the motherboard you will need is also more expensive. if you need 4+ GPU, there is still a way to do it using Xeon / Athlon processors.
 Motherboards that are compatible with those CPU are also able to fit two CPU.
 However, this come at a very high price (it seems however that used datacenter hardware is more affordable)